IBM/igc-x-json_schema/README.md

 		[-p <password>]
 ```

 Produces both JSON Schema files (.json) as well as IGC-specific side-car files (.json.igc).
-The side-car files can be used when loading the JSON Schema definitions back to IGC to link them back to the terms that were originally used to generate the JSON Schema (.json) files (see `loadJSONSchemaDefinitionsAndSidecars.js` utility below).
+The side-car files can be used when loading the JSON Schema definitions back to IGC to link them back to the terms that were originally used to generate the JSON Schema (.json) files (see `loadJSONSchemaDefinitionsAndSidecars.js` utility above).

 The actual processing of the term type hierarchy is based on a number of assumptions regarding the structure and use of relationships within the term type hierarchy: